Meet Your Team

 Speech-Language Pathologist, Reg.
 CASLPO #6376

-I entered the world of Speech-Language Pathology over ten years ago following a short career as a high school teacher and the birth of my special needs son.
+I entered the world of speech language pathology (SLP) over ten years ago following a short career as a high school teacher and the birth of my medically fragile son.
 As an SLP, I have extensive experience working with children and adults of all ages in a large variety of settings.
-I love all areas of practice equally, which makes me a great Generalist for the North.
-Now guided by a strong sense of duty and compassion, I am utilizing my short time here on Earth to help clients achieve success with communication and/or swallowing in a variety of languages thanks to our ever-growing team of like-minded professionals.
+I love all areas of practice equally, which makes me a great generalist for the North.
+Now guided by a strong sense of duty to support those in need, I am utilizing my short time here on Earth to help clients achieve whatever success means to them with communication and/or swallowing goals in a variety of languages thanks to our ever-growing team of like-minded professionals.

 Corry Allair (she/her)